MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ![Screenshot of About page in Settings app that shows Rename button.](media/hololens-insider/rename-success1.png)

-A confirmation screen will be displayed when the device has been successfully renamed.
+A confirmation screen is displayed when the device has been successfully renamed.

 ![Screenshot that shows the HoloLens 2 was successfully renamed.](rename-device-button2.png)

-The device will need to be rebooted for the renaming change to take effect.
+The device must be rebooted for the renaming change to take effect.

 ### Start menu gesture settings in MDM